gradle/gradle/design-docs/tooling-api-improvements.md

 ## Story: Tooling API client changes implementation of a build action

 Fix the `ClassLoader` caching in the tooling API so that it can deal with changing implementations.

-## Story: Tooling API client launches a build using task selectors from different projects (DONE)

-TBD

-### Test cases

-- Can execute task selectors from multiple projects, for all target Gradle versions
-- Can execute overlapping task selectors.

-### Test cases

-- A project defines a public and private task.
-    - The `BuildInvocations` model for the project includes task instances with the correct visibility.
-    - The `BuildInvocations` model for the project includes task selectors with the correct visibility.
-    - The `BuildInvocations` model for the parent project includes task selectors with the correct visibility.

 ## Story: Allow options to be specified for tasks